enkidevs/curriculum/General/Networking/what-is-a-port.md

  - `HTTP` with port `80`
  - `FTP` with port `21`

-When you visit an address like `www.enki.com` you can clearly see there is no associated port displayed.
+When you visit an address such as `www.enki.com`, you won't be required to also specify its port number.
-This happens because the HTTP protocol (used to get the page) runs by default on port `80` which your browser doesn't need to display.
+This happens because the HTTP protocol, used to get the page, runs by default on port `80`.

 ---
 ## Practice